qkzk/fruit-ninja/readme.md

-# Fruit Ninja in raylib
+# "Fruit Ninja" in raylib

-move your cursor on the dots to make them shrink.
+Move your cursor on the dots to make them shrink.

 ## Design